 - Fence dam and reticulate water to troughs.

-- Minimize erosion caused by wave action, but encourage a reasonable amount of wind action over the surface of the water to mix surface layers of water with lower layers.
+- Minimise erosion caused by wave action, but encourage a reasonable amount of wind action over the surface of the water to mix surface layers of water with lower layers.
 Do not allow surrounding vegetation to block too much of the wind.

 - Occasionally de-sludge dam to avoid excessive build up of sediments and organic material.

-- Minimize disturbance of bottom sediments by stock (including geese and ducks).
+- Minimise disturbance of bottom sediments by stock (including geese and ducks).
 The addition of filter alum (aluminium sulphate) to dam waters at the beginning of the summer season is another option for helping keep sediments on the bottom.

 If all else fails

 Even with the best planning and good management practices, there is still a chance of getting an algal bloom.
-Information is available on coping with algal blooms in farm dams as outlined in the section on further reading.

 - Stop using the water and use an alternative uncontaminated source.
 Only return to using the original supply if testing indicates it is safe to do so.